PageIndex: Document Index System for Reasoning-Based RAG

 }}

-Direct reply in the JSON format, do not include any other information in the reply.
+Directly reply in JSON format, do not include any other information in the reply.

 """